 Wave 4 - Child and Adolescent Mental Health Service (CAMHS) - This service is for people who have severe, enduring and complex medical conditions.
 The school and other professionals will support a referral to this service.
-A telephone support line is available for professionals to call on 0300 1111 022.
+A telephone support line is available for professionals to call on 0800 170 7055.

 Wave 5 - Emergency Services - If a young person is at risk of significant harm due to their mental health we will contact the emergency services directly via 999 if the patient is unresponsive and/or not breathing or 111 to seek immediate medical advice.
+Helplines for Young People suffering with mental health.